SolidBlock-cn/extshape/README-en.md

 The syntax the command supports:

 - `/extshape:conflict`: Test all conflicts between crafting recipes.
-- `/extshape:conflict <命名空间>`: Test conflicts between crafting recipes of the specified namespace and the vanilla namespace.
+- `/extshape:conflict <namespace>`: Test conflicts between crafting recipes of the specified namespace and the vanilla namespace.
-- `/extshape:conflict <命名空间> ...`(multiple namespaces are separated by space): Test conflicts of crafting recipes of the specified multiple namespaces.
+- `/extshape:conflict <namespace> ...`(multiple namespaces are separated by space): Test conflicts of crafting recipes of the specified multiple namespaces.

 ### Creative Inventory